Pittsburgh Lawyers For Dog Bite Claims

 Do Your Pittsburgh Attorneys Pursue Emotional Distress Claims?

 Dog causing emotional distress from bite Yes .
 A dog bite is scary.
-It can make the most avid dog lover feel fearful and anxious around any canine, even when a bite is "minor."
-The injured party may even avoid close family and friends, just to avoid their dog.
+It can make the most avid dog lover feel fearful and anxious around any canine, even when a bite is "minor" to the leg or hand, or hands, from a defensive wound.
+Even if not severely injured, the victim may even avoid close family and friends, just to avoid their dog.
 Plus, attacks often happen in public, like on a sidewalk, making the victim avoid walking or other exercise needed for a sense of identity.

 Is a Bite Necessary?